GRGalinger/Senior-Design/Files/Assignments/User_Documentation.md

 ## Introduction
 ### This user documentation will be broken down into two main sections.
 Thie first being geared towards users interacting with our project in its end-state; meaning once it is hosted and accessible from the internet.
 The second being users who wish to clone our github repository and run our project locally on their own machine.

-### There is a distinct difference in the steps needed to use our project for each of these senarios, which is why we feel it is important to explain them separately.
+### There is a distinct difference in the steps needed to use our project for each of these scenarios, which is why we feel it is important to explain them separately.

 ## Section 1.0 - End User Guide:
 ### With our project in its end-sate, the steps to utilizing its features are simple.